PaperMC/docs/docs/paper/dev/api/adventure/components.md

 :::note

-There are 2 main types of legacy serializers, one works with `§` symbols and the other is for `&` symbols.
+There are 2 built in legacy serializers, one dealing with `§` symbols and the other for `&` symbols.
 They have their own instances available with `LegacyComponentSerializer#legacySection()` and `LegacyComponentSerializer#legacyAmpersand()`